 Question Answer Marks 2 Likely content 25 Note: These must not be seen as prescriptive or 'finite' lists.
 Candidates should be rewarded positively for any valid response to the task which relates to the Assessment Objectives.
-Candidates are likely to refer to: issues related to notions of world/global English the rate at which the use of English is growing globally how dynamic, fragmented and mobile the English language is becoming the changing situation of English in the UK - in parts of the UK nearly 100 per cent of pupils speak English as an additional language the roles and functions that different varieties of English fulfil the importance for many people of using a language that identifies them with a particular place how English brings people together from different backgrounds and cultures the weakening role of Standard English as a gatekeeper issues related to - and possible distinctions between - notions of world/global/international English.
-Stronger and more confident candidates may analyse some of the differences between the Standard English examples and their equivalents.
-They may even dispute the premise of the article.
-If they do so in a balanced and coherent way they are likely to gain high marks.
+Candidates are likely to refer to: issues related to notions of world/global English the functional role of English on the internet how 'dialects proliferate on the web' and provide examples of such dialects prescriptive vs. descriptive linguistic models; how some 'lament the death of "proper" language' the 'myriad ways of expressing' oneself on the internet the idea of language change, 'as it always does and as it always has' notions of 'Englishes' across the world mirroring 'geographical and cultural divisions' (such as the American and Korean examples in the passage - stronger candidates may use their own examples).
+Stronger and more confident candidates may wish to take issue with or develop the idea that young people 'may even be better communicators', enabled by new means of expressing themselves online.
+If candidates pursue such lines of argument in a balanced and coherent way, they are likely to gain higher marks.
 Refer to the band descriptors and standardisation scripts in arriving at your mark.